ECPAT

 ECPAT is a global network of civil society organisations that works to end the sexual exploitation of children.
-It focuses on ending the online sexual exploitation of children, the trafficking of children for sexual purposes, the sexual exploitation of children in prostitution, child, early and forced marriages, and the sexual exploitation of children in the travel and tourism industry.
+It focuses on ending the online sexual exploitation of children, the trafficking of children for sexual purposes, the sexual exploitation of children involved in prostitution, child, early and forced marriages, and the sexual exploitation of children in the travel and tourism industry.

 The ECPAT International network consists of 122 member organisations in 104 countries.
 Its secretariat is based in Bangkok, Thailand, providing technical support to member groups, coordinating research, and managing international advocacy campaigns.

 History

 In 1990, researchers and activists helped to establish ECPAT (an acronym for End Child Prostitution in Asian Tourism) as a three-year campaign to end "sex tourism," with an initial focus on Asia.
 As the terms "child prostitution" and "sex tourism" are no longer used in the sector, today the organisation goes by its initials ECPAT.
 Anti-Slavery International was one of the original supporters, and helped to set up a branch in the UK.

 In 1996, in partnership with UNICEF and the NGO Group for the Rights of the Child (now known as Child Rights Connect), ECPAT International co-organised a global world congress against the sexual exploitation of children in Stockholm, Sweden.
 The congress was hosted by the Government of Sweden, which also played a major role in attracting support and participation from other governments.
 As a result, ECPAT grew from a regional campaign into a global non-governmental organisation.

 Between 2009 and 2012, ECPAT, in partnership with The Body Shop, helped run the Stop Sex Trafficking of Children and Young People campaign, which called on governments to safeguard the rights of children and adolescents to protect them from trafficking for sexual purposes.
-More than 7 million petition signatures were collected worldwide and presented to government officials around the world and to the UN Human Rights Council in Geneva.
+More than 7 million petition signatures were collected from 50 countries worldwide and presented to government officials around the world and to the UN Human Rights Council in Geneva.
+It has been recognised as one of the largest human rights petitions ever presented to the UN.